AdobeDocs/audience-manager.en/help/using/c-features/data-explorer/data-explorer-overview.md

 [!UICONTROL Data Explorer] simplifies your trait management process while offering you a higher degree of flexibility when it comes to taxonomy curation.
 Two [!UICONTROL Data Explorer] components help you achieve this:

-* [Signals Dashboard](../../c-features/data-explorer/data-explorer-signals-dashboard.md#concept_5E4B0FB02D8F4F3DAA5B6F8CF9A4E4C2) and Signals Search help you keep track of signals received by [!DNL Audience Manager] that you can use to build new traits or add to existing ones.
+* [Signals Dashboard](../../c-features/data-explorer/data-explorer-signals-dashboard.md#concept_5E4B0FB02D8F4F3DAA5B6F8CF9A4E4C2) and [!UICONTROL Signals Search] help you keep track of signals received by [!DNL Audience Manager] that you can use to build new traits or add to existing ones.

 * [Trait Realization Backfill](../../c-features/data-explorer/data-explorer-trait-backfill.md#concept_B38A58A417A04AF9B016DC506F9A6F45) helps you qualify historical audiences for newly created traits, so that you can include them in future targeting efforts.